 - Share a news article on an industry topic

 - Share a colleague or industry authority’s status update

 Obviously, if you do undertake any of the techniques listed above, you’ll want to be sure they’re interesting for your followers.
-Slapping up news article after news article will only bore your followers, so make sure to change up the types of content you share or put your own spin on the topics you post.
+Slapping up one news article after another will only bore your followers, so make sure to change up the types of content you share or put your own spin on the topics you post.
 Giving your reaction to a particular news item, for example, is a good way to make your updates more interesting for your fans.

 Promote Your Business

-- Share case studies demonstrating your company’s value
+- Share case studies demonstrating your company’s value.

 Above all, remember that social media marketing should be fun!
 Think of it as a great (and easy) opportunity to get to know your fans and customers and build strong relationships that will power your business’s growth over the long-run.

 Image sources: Stock Unlimited